 Karen hopes fervently that more people can find the job that fits them and brings them joy and satisfaction.
-Drop us a line or two in the comment box below or email us at email@example.com.
-For more personal development articles, click here.
+Drop us a line or two in the comment box below or email us at firstname.lastname@example.org.
+For more design related articles, click here.

 Published in English daily The Star, Malaysia, 7 February 2015